Maratyz/cv/README.md

 # Marat (Yen-chih Chen)

-_5-year experience of optimizing system performance, designing and developing process automation for delivery and data analysis.
-Extensive experience in AWS services including ECS/EKS, Redshift, EMR, and etc with 6 AWS certificates listed below.
+_5-year experience of optimizing system performance from Linux cpu binding to Database indexing, designing and developing process automation for delivery and for data analysis.
+Extensive experience in AWS services including ECS/EKS, Redshift, EMR, and etc. with 6 AWS certificates listed below.
 7-year experience of enterprise customer support, issues diagnosis, and information visualization_

 ## Skills
 ### General